Delicious no bake slice with an almond butter mousse, blueberry topping and crunchy base.

 - For the base, process almonds and coconut in a food processor until it forms coarse crumbs.
 Drain dates and add with cinnamon and salt to the food processor.
 Process until combined.
 Press into a lined loaf tin or container around the same size.

-- Add agar agar and water to a small saucepan over medium heat.
-Mix, bring to a gentle boil then remove from heat.
+- Add almond mixture, agar agar and water to a small saucepan over medium heat.
+Mix, bring to a gentle boil or until just thickened then remove from heat.

 - Pour mixture over the crust and press blueberries into the top of the mixture.
 Set aside in the fridge.